-- 1. The EuSEF manager shall take into account the conditions established in the following paragraphs in order to consider that an enterprise qualifies as a portfolio undertaking, as defined in Article 3(1)(d) of the Regulation (EU) N. 346/2013, of 17 April 2013, on European Social Entrepreneurship Funds. - 2.
-The primary purpose of the enterprise, irrespective of the legal form it adopts, shall be to address a social or environmental problem.
-Enterprises having a positive social or environmental impact that is nevertheless incidental to their commercial activities shall not be accepted as qualifying portfolio undertakings. - 3.
+- The EuSEF manager shall take into account the conditions established in the following paragraphs in order to consider that an enterprise qualifies as a portfolio undertaking, as defined in Article 3(1)(d) of the Regulation (EU) N. 346/2013, of 17 April 2013, on European Social Entrepreneurship Funds. - 2.
+The primary purpose of the enterprise, irrespective of the legal form it adopts, shall be to address a social problem.
+The social mission of the enterprise should be the basis of its activities and it should be secured in its articles of association, statutes, or any other rules or instruments of incorporation establishing the business. - 3.
+The enterprise shall use its profits primarily to achieve its social objective.
+The articles of association, statutes, or any other rules or instruments of incorporation establishing the business shall determine the circumstances in which profits are distributed to shareholders and owners to ensure that any such distribution does not undermine its primary purpose. - 4.
+Ordinary companies having a positive social or environmental impact, including a corporate social responsibility plan, that is nevertheless incidental to their commercial activities shall not be accepted as qualifying portfolio undertakings. - 5.
 The goods or services produced shall be addressed primarily to persons that are in a situation of exclusion, disadvantage or marginalisation, or that are vulnerable.
-These include, but are not limited to, the following persons: economically disadvantaged persons or communities, the homeless, persons with disabilities, the long-term unemployed, convicts, ex-convicts, non-integrated immigrant populations, people or communities that are discriminated against for racial, political, religious, cultural or gender reasons, minorities, children, the elderly and sick persons. - 4.
-The EuSEF manager shall assess on a case by case basis whether the addressees of the goods or services provided by the qualifying portfolio undertaking can be identified as being in a situation of exclusion, disadvantage or marginalisation, or as being vulnerable, in accordance with the general meaning of these situations. - 5.
-The goods or services provided by the qualifying portfolio undertaking include, but are not limited to, the following: access to clean water, access to education, access to energy, access to financial services, access to information, affordable housing, agricultural productivity, capacity-building, community development, conflict resolution, disease-specific prevention and mitigation, employment generation, equality and empowerment, food security, generate funds for charitable giving, health improvement, human rights protection or expansion and income or productivity growth. - 6.
-Where the goods or services produced are not addressed to persons in situation of exclusion, disadvantage, marginalisation or that are vulnerable, as defined in paragraph 3, the enterprise shall be considered a qualifying portfolio undertaking if the methods of production that it applies embed a social objective.
-The methods of production of the enterprise may embed a social objective in the following circumstances:
+The EuSEF manager shall assess on a case by case basis whether the addressees of the goods or services provided by the qualifying portfolio undertaking can be identified as being in a situation of exclusion, disadvantage or marginalisation, or as being vulnerable, in accordance with the general meaning of these situations. - 6.
+The qualifying portfolio undertaking may produce goods or services that are not necessarily addressed to persons in situation of exclusion, disadvantage, marginalisation or that are vulnerable, as defined in paragraph 3, insofar as the primary purpose of the enterprise is to produce a positive social impact by other means.
+In particular, the qualifying portfolio undertaking may apply methods of production that embody a social objective.
+These could be the case in the following, non-exhaustive circumstances: - a.
+Where the main purpose of the enterprise is to provide the persons that are in a situation of exclusion, disadvantage or marginalisation, or that are vulnerable, as described in paragraph 5, with a job, or to integrate these persons in whatever way with the labour force.
+Where this happens incidentally, but not as the main purpose of the enterprise, the enterprise shall not be deemed as a qualifying portfolio undertaking.

-- a.
-Where the main purpose of the enterprise is to provide the persons that are in a situation of exclusion, disadvantage or marginalisation, or that are vulnerable, as described in paragraph 3, with a job, or to integrate these persons in whatever way with the labour force.
-Where this happens incidentally, but not as the main purpose of the enterprise, the enterprise shall not be deemed as a qualifying portfolio undertaking. - b.
-The enterprise produces goods or services that have a positive environmental impact like, for example, any of the following: biodiversity conservation, energy and fuel efficiency, natural resources conservation, pollution prevention and waste management, sustainable energy, sustainable land use, and water resources management. - c.
+- b.
+Where the enterprise provides goods or services directed at total populations having a pre-emptive purpose, i.e., aiming at reducing the possibility of the appearance of damage in the future.
+These could include, but are not limited to, the following: early childhood education and care, active employment, health education and disease prevention and life-long learning. - c.
+The activity of the enterprise concerns environmental protection with societal impact. - d.
 The enterprise provides financial support solely to other qualifying portfolio undertakings.
-This includes, but is not limited to, the following entities: credit institutions, investment funds, special purpose vehicles, crowdfunding platforms and micro-finance institutions.
+This includes, but is not limited to, the following entities: credit institutions, investment funds, special purpose vehicles, crowdfunding platforms, micro-finance institutions, social investment finance intermediaries and community development finance institutions.